 Candidates seeking admission under Physically Handicapped category are required to produce a certificate from the Medical Board of Goa Medical College regarding his/her disability and ability/ fitness to undergo all parts of syllabus for the applied course, such as theory, practical, workshop, etc.

-- Open the official website of DTE, Goa.
+- Visit the official website of DTE, Goa

-- Once the form has been duly filled, applicants are required to take a print out of the same and submit the Form A at the notified Application Reception Center in person along with the required application fees.
+- Take a print out of the same and submit Form A at the notified Application Reception Center in person, along with the required application fees.

 - At the Application Reception Center, along with the Form A and the application fees, candidates have to submit three identical photographs as specified and obtain their Photo Admit Cards from the Admission Committee on the same day.

-Documents To Be Submitted With The GCET 2017 Application Form
+Documents To Be Submitted With GCET 2017 Application Form

 Given below is the list of documents to be attached with Form A of GCET 2017 application form: